tontosirikul/tontosirikul/README.md

 ### Hi there 👋

-I'm Jake (He/Him), a software developer at the largest energy company in fortune 500.
+I'm Jake (He/Him), a software developer.

 - 🧐 I'm interested in distributed system and data engineering topic.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tontosirikul/)